petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-publication-templates.md

 1. Enter a name and description to use for publications created with the template.

-   When defining these fields, you can use string template tokens to dynamically generate values:
+   You can use string template tokens to generate values dynamically:

    * `${RANDOM_HASH}`